Albanian Alps Tour – Hiking tour from Theth to Valbona

 -Visit the Castle of Berat

-From the centre of Berat, you can walk uphill for about 15 minutes, to reach the Castle of Berat on the top of the hill.
+From the center of Berat, you can walk uphill for about 15 minutes, to reach the Castle of Berat on the top of the hill.
 The castle is a large fortress with many churches and mosques inside the castle’s walls.

 From the castle, you have an amazing panoramic view of the surrounding areas.
 You can see the Old town below.
 And you also see the bright blue Osum river in the valley.
 Although, the castle existed in 200 B.C.
 The majority of the castle dates back to the 13th century.